|

 light spray is all that is necessary.
 Bed bug sprays

-alone should NOT be substituted for thorough
+should NOT be substituted for thorough cleaning of

-crevices with a dust insecticide.
+a dust insecticide.

 |